Three things not to like about New Jersey:

 Watching the races from on high in the clubhouse didn't help a bit with the handicapping or betting, however.
 The card consisted of a total of nine races, ranging from $2500 claimers running for $4100, through $4000 and $5000 clm running for $5700/$5800, up to the feature of the night, alwN4L going for $7200.
 These purses are expected to grow a great deal in coming years due to slots money.
 Field sizes ranged from six horses to ten, with most on the larger side, featuring horses from all over the smaller Mid-Atlantic circuit.
 And it was all stinkin' CHALK!
 Which led to the dreaded stinkin' shrinkin' cash voucher, since chumps don't let chumps bet chalk, even when they're betting alone.
 Stupid chalk.

 But it was quite a bit of fun anyhow.

 Leading jock is Travis Dunkelberger, far out in front of the field.
 Leading trainers are William T. Goff, Jr., David Walters, and Gerald D. Bast, Jr. Suffice it to say that absolutely none of these names were familiar.

-Thanks Dave and friends for the great hospitality, and Charles Town certainly gets a McChump thumbs up.
+Thanks Dave and friends for the great hospitality, and Charles Town certainly gets a McChump thumbs up, despite the contrast between casino and track.
 An absolutely fantastic night.
 Except for the stinkin' chalk.

 The whatever-it-was motel across the street was also quite a decent deal at $45 the night.
 Not to mention a very short drive.